cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
 ## Warning: arbuscular mycorrhizal fungi could not be fit on page.
 It will not be plotted.
-## Warning: competitive neighbourhood could not be fit on page.
+## Warning: chemical leaf composition could not be fit on page.
 It will not be plotted.
 Warning:
-## individual based values could not be fit on page.
+## competitive neighbourhood could not be fit on page.
 It will not be plotted.
-Warning: species
+Warning:
-## author could not be fit on page.
+## Gram-negative bacteria could not be fit on page.
 It will not be plotted.
+Warning:
-Warning: wind speed could not be fit
+## Gram-positive bacteria could not be fit on page.
-## on page.
 It will not be plotted.
-Warning: wood perforation plates could not be fit on page.
-It
+Warning: wood
-## will not be plotted.
-Warning: cadmium at wavelength 214nm could not be fit on page.
-It will
-## not be plotted.
-Warning: cadmium at wavelength 228nm could not be fit on page.
-It will not be
-## plotted.
-Warning: cation exchange capacity could not be fit on page.
+## parenchym could not be fit on page.
 It will not be plotted.
+Warning: wood perforation plates
-## Warning: digital data acquisition could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning:
-## diversity treatment could not be fit on page.
+Warning: air temperature could not be fit on
+## page.
 It will not be plotted.
-Warning: experimental
+Warning: base saturation could not be fit on page.
+It will not
-## design could not be fit on page.
+## be plotted.
+Warning: biomass allocation could not be fit on page.
 It will not be plotted.
-Warning: gene diversity could not be
-## fit on page.
+## Warning: cation exchange capacity could not be fit on page.
 It will not be plotted.
-Warning: geomorphology could not be fit on page.
-It will
-## not be plotted.
-Warning: intraspecific diversity could not be fit on page.
-It will not be
+Warning:
-## plotted.
-Warning: leaf physical resistance could not be fit on page.
+## data management could not be fit on page.
 It will not be plotted.
+Warning: digital data
-## Warning: microbial biomass could not be fit on page.
+## acquisition could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: diversity treatment
-## phylogenetic diversity could not be fit on page.
-It will not be plotted.
-Warning: productivity
 ## could not be fit on page.
 It will not be plotted.
-Warning: rarefied diversity could not be fit
+Warning: functional eveness could not be fit
 ## on page.
 It will not be plotted.
+Warning: intraspecific diversity could not be fit on page.
+It
-Warning: response variable could not be fit on page.
-It will
+## will not be plotted.
+Warning: leaf physical resistance could not be fit on page.
+It will not
-## not be plotted.
-Warning: secondary compounds could not be fit on page.
+## be plotted.
+Warning: phylogenetic diversity could not be fit on page.
 It will not be plotted.
-## Warning: soil erosion could not be fit on page.
+## Warning: rarefied diversity could not be fit on page.
 It will not be plotted.
-Warning: soil horizon
+Warning:
-## could not be fit on page.
+## secondary compounds could not be fit on page.
 It will not be plotted.
+Warning: spatial genetic
-Warning: species trait could not be fit on
+## structure could not be fit on page.
-## page.
 It will not be plotted.
-Warning: trait dissimilarity could not be fit on page.
-It will
+Warning: trait dissimilarity could
-## not be plotted.
+## not be fit on page.
+It will not be plotted.
 Warning: tree rings could not be fit on page.
+It
+## will not be plotted.
+Warning: wood compression could not be fit on page.
+It will not be
+## plotted.
+Warning: wood shearing could not be fit on page.
 It will not be plotted.
 Warning:
-## wood compression could not be fit on page.
+## wood stretching could not be fit on page.
 It will not be plotted.
-Warning: wood shearing
+Warning: wood toughness
 ## could not be fit on page.
 It will not be plotted.
-Warning: wood shrinkage could not be fit on
-## page.
-It will not be plotted.
-Warning: wood stretching could not be fit on page.
-It will not
-## be plotted.
-Warning: wood toughness could not be fit on page.
-It will not be plotted.
-Warning:
-## basal area increment could not be fit on page.
-It will not be plotted.
-Warning: BEF China
-## projects could not be fit on page.
-It will not be plotted.
-Warning: below ground could not be
+Warning: aboveground biomass could not be
 ## fit on page.
 It will not be plotted.
-Warning: branch water potential could not be fit on page.
+Warning: basal area increment could not be fit on page.
 ## It will not be plotted.
-Warning: community similarity could not be fit on page.
+Warning: BEF China projects could not be fit on page.
 It will not be
 ## plotted.
-Warning: community weighted mean trait could not be fit on page.
-It will not be
-## plotted.
-Warning: crown projection area could not be fit on page.
+Warning: branch water potential could not be fit on page.
 It will not be plotted.
-## Warning: eco-physiologic traits could not be fit on page.
+## Warning: cavity nesting hymenoptera could not be fit on page.
 It will not be plotted.
 Warning:
-## ecosystem functioning could not be fit on page.
+## climatic niche could not be fit on page.
 It will not be plotted.
-Warning: flight
+Warning: community similarity
-## interception could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: forest canopy could
+Warning: community weighted mean trait could
 ## not be fit on page.
 It will not be plotted.
+Warning: crown overlap could not be fit on page.
-Warning: genetic autocorrelation could not be fit
+## It will not be plotted.
+Warning: crown projection area could not be fit on page.
+It will not
-## on page.
+## be plotted.
+Warning: dbh distribution could not be fit on page.
 It will not be plotted.
-Warning: human influence could not be fit on page.
-It will
-## not be plotted.
-Warning: hunting type could not be fit on page.
+## Warning: eco-physiologic traits could not be fit on page.
 It will not be plotted.
+Warning:
-## Warning: laboratories could not be fit on page.
+## experimental treatment could not be fit on page.
 It will not be plotted.
-Warning: leaf
+Warning: Flora of
-## longevity could not be fit on page.
+## China could not be fit on page.
 It will not be plotted.
-Warning: litter biomass could not
+Warning: forest canopy could not be
-## be fit on page.
+## fit on page.
 It will not be plotted.
-Warning: matching status could not be fit on page.
-It
+Warning: genetic autocorrelation could not be fit on
-## will not be plotted.
-Warning: multi-trophic interactions could not be fit on page.
+## page.
+It will not be plotted.
+Warning: land use history could not be fit on page.
 It will not
 ## be plotted.
-Warning: mycorrhiza could not be fit on page.
+Warning: litter biomass could not be fit on page.
 It will not be plotted.
 Warning:
-## nitrate could not be fit on page.
+## mineralisation could not be fit on page.
 It will not be plotted.
-Warning: non-random extinction could
+Warning: mineralization could
 ## not be fit on page.
 It will not be plotted.
-Warning: parasitoids could not be fit on page.
-It
+Warning: multi-trophic interactions could not be
-## will not be plotted.
-Warning: phylogenetic distinctness could not be fit on page.
+## fit on page.
+It will not be plotted.
+Warning: mycorrhiza could not be fit on page.
 It will not
 ## be plotted.
-Warning: phytophagous insects could not be fit on page.
+Warning: nitrogen cycling could not be fit on page.
 It will not be plotted.
-## Warning: predators could not be fit on page.
+## Warning: non-random extinction could not be fit on page.
 It will not be plotted.
-Warning: red mould could
+Warning:
-## not be fit on page.
+## parasitoids could not be fit on page.
 It will not be plotted.
+Warning: phylogenetic
+## distinctness could not be fit on page.
+It will not be plotted.
+Warning: phytophagous insects
-Warning: research proposals could not be fit on
+## could not be fit on page.
+It will not be plotted.
+Warning: PI meeting could not be fit on
 ## page.
 It will not be plotted.
-Warning: rooting depth could not be fit on page.
+Warning: predators could not be fit on page.
 It will not be
 ## plotted.
-Warning: runoff plots could not be fit on page.
+Warning: rainfall simulator could not be fit on page.
 It will not be plotted.
+## Warning: research proposals could not be fit on page.
+It will not be plotted.
+Warning: rooting
+## depth could not be fit on page.
+It will not be plotted.
+Warning: seedling could not be fit on
+## page.
+It will not be plotted.
+Warning: slope form could not be fit on page.
+It will not be
+## plotted.
+Warning: snag height could not be fit on page.
+It will not be plotted.
 Warning:
-## seedling could not be fit on page.
+## social status could not be fit on page.
 It will not be plotted.
+Warning: specialization could
-Warning: shrub layer could not be
+## not be fit on page.
+It will not be plotted.
+Warning: species identity variable could not be
 ## fit on page.
 It will not be plotted.
-Warning: simpson diversity could not be fit on page.
-It
+Warning: temperature could not be fit on page.
+It will
-## will not be plotted.
-Warning: slope form could not be fit on page.
+## not be plotted.
+Warning: tree crown could not be fit on page.
 It will not be plotted.
+Warning:
-## Warning: social status could not be fit on page.
+## vegetation stratum could not be fit on page.
 It will not be plotted.
-Warning: species
+Warning: Weibull
-## identity variable could not be fit on page.
+## distribution could not be fit on page.
 It will not be plotted.
-Warning: wood ground
+Warning: wood ground tissue
-## tissue could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: wood porosity could not be
+Warning: wood mechanics could not be fit on
-## fit on page.
+## page.
 It will not be plotted.
+Warning: wood porosity could not be fit on page.
+It will not be
+## plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)